SansanaNicolas/Personal-Programming-Docs/3 - GIT/git.md

 # Switches to the specified branch and updates the working directory.
 - git checkout [branch-name]

+# Creates a new branch and switches you there with a single command.
+- git checkout -b [branch-name]

 #Combines the specified branch's history into the current branch.
 This is usually done in pull requests, but is an important Git operation.